Guide to Work, Study, Travel and Living Abroad

 • Portenios = Argentinos (de Buenos Aires) = Argentinians (from Buenos Aires)

-• Sos = eres = you are (this word is extremely important, since it is likely one of the first questions you will be asked will be, “Where are you from?”/ “De Donde sos?”)
+• Sos = eres = you are (this word is critical since it is likely one of the first questions asked will be, "Where are you from?" / "De Donde sos?")

-Natives will be extremely impressed with you if you know about the tradition of “mate,” an herbal tea that is drunk out of a gourd.
+Natives will be highly impressed if you know about the tradition of "mate," an herbal tea drunk from a gourd.
 You will see it everywhere.
 Check out this website fon mate for the basics.

-All Argentinians have MSN for chatting online.
-Ask them for their username and they will certainly give you it.
+Nearly all Argentinians use social media for chatting or communicating online, from Messenger to Facebook to WhatsApp.
+Ask them for their username, and they will undoubtedly give it up if asked.
 Chatting or making plans in Spanish online is significantly easier than talking on the phone.
-My Spanish improved greatly by doing this.
-Google “Windows Live Messenger” to set up an account for yourself if you do not already have one.
+My Spanish improved substantially by doing so.

 Safety in Buenos Aires

-Of course, follow all typical travel guidelines: do not walk alone, do not wear a conspicuous brand of purse, do not look at a map in the middle of the sidewalk, do not hang your purse on the back of your chair, etc. But, in my experience, the best safety precaution is to be with locals when you go out.
+Of course, follow all typical travel guidelines: do not walk alone, do not wear a conspicuous brand of purse, do not look at a map in the middle of the sidewalk, do not hang your bag on the back of your chair, etc. But, the best safety precaution is to be with locals when you go out.
 Being a very blond, very white woman, I never once had a scary situation during my five months in Argentina following this policy.
-Latin American culture is generally more community-oriented than in the U.S., so your new friends will more than likely look out for you very well.
+Latin American culture is more community-oriented than the U.S., so your new friends will look out for you dependably and agreeably.

-Another issue to consider is the location of ATM’s.
-In the U.S., ATM’s are located directly on the street.
-In Buenos Aires, they are located inside of a small glass building.
+Another issue to consider is the location of ATMs.
+In the U.S., ATMs are located directly on the street.
+In Buenos Aires, they are usually inside a small glass building.
 I wandered around for at least 30 minutes the first time I looked for an ATM.
-This system is actually much more secure.
-You have to swipe any sort of magnetic strip on a scanner on the door handle, then go in, and then the door shuts and locks behind you, and you can withdraw in relative safety.
-Nonetheless, be aware that an ATM is an obvious hotspot for pick-pocketing.
+This system is much more secure.
+You have to swipe your card's magnetic strip on a scanner on the door handle, then go in, and then the door shuts and locks behind you, and you can withdraw in relative safety.
+Nonetheless, be aware that an ATM is a prominent hotspot for pick-pocketing.
 So, as always, be cautious.

-The International Student ID Card is often advertised to study abroad students is a good product, but does not have much use in Latin America.
-However, if you have the extra cash, an extra form of identification can never hurt.
-In addition, while in Buenos Aires, I was always sure to have the local university’s (Universidad de Palermo) student identification with me.
-While a student id card is not as respected as the national ID card, it is still generally received better than a copy of an American passport.
+The International Student ID Card is often suggested to students studying abroad and is a good product, but it has little use in Latin America.
+However, an extra form of identification can never hurt if you have the extra cash.
+In addition, while in Buenos Aires, I was always sure to have the local university's (Universidad de Palermo) student identification.
+While a student I.D. card is less respected than the national I.D. card, it is generally received better than a copy of an American passport.

 Since returning to the U.S., I have realized how valuable international experience is to a job search in any field.
 Foreign experience sets your resume apart.
-Conversely, I have realized how valuable a native English speaker is abroad.
+Conversely, I have also discovered how valuable it is to be a native English speaker abroad.
 Everyone wants to learn English.
-I mixed Buenos Aires’ culture with my own, and it has only yielded positive benefits to my worldly understanding, my job search, and my social network.
+I intermixed Buenos Aires' culture with my own, which has only yielded positive benefits to my worldly understanding, job search, and social network.

-While studying abroad can seem filled with logistics, and an expensive way to study, I believe it is truly the most rewarding experience one can take advantage of being a student.
+While studying abroad can seem filled with logistics and an expensive way to study, it is truly the most rewarding experience one can take advantage of as a student.

 The most important tips I can offer are:

 1. Talk to everybody.
-They are more interesting and interested in you than you think they are.
+People tend to be more interesting and interested in you than you think they are.

 2. Plan ahead, but also accept that the beauty of studying abroad is the surprises.